grafana/grafana/contribute/templates/doc-concept-template.md

 ## Next steps

-Concept tasks often link to related information, including _tasks_ related to the concept and _reference_ topics related to the concept.
+Concepts often link to related information, such as a _procedure_ or a _reference_.